-Jutting out into the sea, Howth provides a natural boundary in the north of Dublin Bay and with Ireland’s Eye and Lambay Island (a great spot for mackerel fishing) just off its coast, it’s one of the most eastern points of Ireland and a true sea lover’s paradise.
+Jutting out into the middle of the Irish Sea, Howth provides a natural boundary in the north of Dublin Bay and with Ireland’s Eye and Lambay Island (a great spot for mackerel fishing) just off it’s coast, it’s one of the most eastern points of Ireland a true sea lover’s paradise.

-Whether you stroll along the harbour soaking up the sights and sounds or get closer to nature with a walk along the cliffs, Howth will help you out with signposted walks.
+Whether you’re strolling along the harbour soaking up the sights and sounds or going one on one with nature and exploring our woodlands and cliff walks, Howth will help you out with signposted walks.

-When your appetite builds, you won’t be far from some fantastic fare.
-Renowned seafood restaurants and pub establishments located on the west across to east piers and central village serve the varied menus with a strong emphasis on fish.
+When your appetite builds, won’t be far from some fantastic fare.
+Howth is known for its renowned seafood restaurants and traditional pub establishments located on the west right across to the east pier, as well as our historic village.
+All restaurants serve varied menus, however as one might expect there’s a strong emphasis on fish.

-Less than a ten-minute walk from the village, you’ll find Howth Castle and Grounds, take in the beautiful surrounding gardens and immerse yourself in history.
-Visit the ruins of St Marys Abbey which was founded around 1235 having replaced the earliest church in the area which was built in 1042 by King Sitric, the Norse Viking King of Dublin.
+Less than a ten-minute walk from the village, you’ll find Howth Castle and Estate, take in the beautiful surrounding gardens and immerse yourself in our history.
+Visit the ruins of Saint Mary’s Abbey which was founded around 1235 having replaced the earliest church in the area which was built in 1042 by King Sitric, the Norse Viking King of Dublin.

 Restaurants like Octopussys Seafood Tapas Bar and The Oar House on the West Pier are the perfect place to enjoy a delicious meal with highly skilled and passionate chefs and equally amazing seafood – you really couldn’t come up with a reason to not go out.

 To keep up to date with all things Dorans and Howth, follow us on Instagram and Facebook.
 We regularly update both to keep our clients in the loop!